FRANS717/PROG6221-POE/README.md

 ## 👨‍💻 Author

-Developed as part of a cybersecurity awareness project.
+Developed as part of a CybersecurityAwarenessBot.

 ---